ElijaRock/git-guide/README.md

 $ git fetch origin new-feature
 ```

-Now you have their changes tracked, and need to review them before following through.
+Now you have their changes to compare to your branch, and need to review them before following through.
 (This basically works like reloading a website to see what's new).

 If you want to see the difference between your `new-feature` branch and the repos up to date `new-feature` branch, run this command: